mrclay/shibalike/README.md

 * You don't control the IdP's behavior:
   * You can't easily emulate downtime or flaky behavior for testing purposes.
   * You can't easily see how your app handles a switch between shibboleth users.
-  * You can't simply/quickly change arbitrary attributes for testing purposes.
+  * You can't quickly change arbitrary attributes for testing purposes.
   * In a testing environment you can't simply sign in as a different Shibboleth user.
-  * You can't hardcode a user for use in a unit/integration tests.
+  * You can't hardcode a user for use in unit/integration tests.
   * The IdP can go down!

-You could use Shibalike to setup a local Shibalike "IdP" to be used during testing (e.g. the "login" might just be a dropdown of test users) or as a backup if the real IdP is down (e.g. the login might use LDAP or some other method to authenticate users).
+You could use Shibalike to setup a local "IdP" to be used during testing (e.g. the "login" might just be a dropdown of test users) or as a backup if the real IdP is down (e.g. the login might use LDAP or some other method to authenticate users).